-Alumni are now employed across the nation in high-visibility and high-productivity roles with some of the most well-known and innovative companies in the world, including Google, Amazon, Oracle, Tesla, Comcast, Intuit, Cloudflare, Raytheon, Nike, Windstream, Northrop Grumman, Electronic Arts, NBC Universal, and the Johns Hopkins Applied Physics Lab, among many others.
+TMU alumni are now employed across the nation in high-visibility and high-productivity roles with some of the most well-known and innovative companies in the world, including Google, Amazon, Oracle, Tesla, Comcast, Intuit, Cloudflare, Raytheon, Nike, Windstream, Northrop Grumman, Electronic Arts, NBCUniversal, and the Johns Hopkins University Applied Physics Lab, among many others.
 They are also strategically placed at Christian ministries and non-profits such as the Japanese Evangelical Missionary Society, Answers in Genesis, and locally at Grace Community Church.

 What is “natural language processing”?

-If you’ve ever said “Hey Siri” or “OK, Google” you’ve used one of the most popular speech recognition applications of natural language processing.
-Speech recognition applications are rapidly transforming the health care industry - especially when it comes to medical documentation, as well as adoption by the military, computer gaming, aiding people with disabilities, and a wide range of applications from aerospace, home automation, robotics, and much more.
+If you’ve ever said “Hey Siri” or “OK, Google,” you’ve used one of the most popular speech recognition applications of natural language processing.
+Speech recognition applications are rapidly transforming the health care industry, especially when it comes to medical documentation, and they have also been adopted for military use, computer games, disability services, aerospace projects, home automation, robotics, and much more.
 Speech recognition, however, is just a small segment of natural language processing.
 By merging artificial intelligence, computer systems, and linguistics, this rapidly evolving subfield is transforming the way we live and interact.

 What is “machine learning”?

 Your e-mail spam filter is one of the most common examples of machine learning.
-Your e-mail client is programmed to learn from your behavior - and the behavior of the millions of other users, combined with security software which “learns” what is spam or malware - and what is not.
-You’ve also experience product recommendations on platforms like Netflix and Amazon, or fraud detection of payment services like Paypal, and traffic predictions using Wayz or Google Maps.
-In essence, these computer algorithms are designed to improve automatically simply by being put into use.
-This raises fascinating questions, including ethical questions like “can machines be biased?”
-Students will explore deep learning, data mining, statistics, and optimization.
+Your e-mail client is programmed to learn from your behavior (and the behavior of millions of other users), combined with security software which “learns” what is and isn’t spam or malware.
+You’ve also likely experienced product recommendations on platforms like Netflix and Amazon, fraud detection through payment services like Paypal, and traffic predictions using Waze or Google Maps.
+In essence, these computer algorithms are designed to improve automatically as they are used.
+This raises fascinating questions, including ethical questions like, “Can machines be biased?”
+Students will explore related topics such as deep learning, data mining, statistics, and optimization.

 What is “computer vision”?

-Self-driving cars, or autonomous vehicles; facial recognition on your iPhone, mammography x-ray scans, sports tracking in real-time, and that Google Translate app that scans one language to translate it into another language - these all use computer vision, a fascinating subfield of artificial intelligence.
+Self-driving cars, face recognition, mammography exams, real-time sports tracking, and camera-based translation apps—these all use computer vision, a fascinating subfield of artificial intelligence.
 Students learn how computer systems can interpret images and videos, then automate tasks based on that understanding.
-The applications and career fields are vast and in high demand for medicine, manufacturing, military, and much more.
+The applications of computer vision are numerous and exciting, especially in industries like medicine, manufacturing, and defense.